From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Introduction

-Aubrun, Szarek and Werner \cite{ASW10, ASW10b} also used a connection between low-distortion embeddings and quantum information.
+Aubrun, Szarek and Werner \shortcite{ASW10,ASW10b} used a connection between low-distortion embeddings and quantum information.
 They show in \cite{ASW10} that the existence of large subspaces of highly entangled states follows from Dvoretzky's theorem for the Schatten $p$-norm\footnote{The Schatten $p$-norm of a matrix $M$ is defined as the $\ell_p$ norm of a vector of singular values of $M$.} for $p > 2$.
-This in turns shows the existence of channels that violate additivity of minimum output $p$-R\'enyi entropy as was previously demonstrated by \cite{HW08}.
-Using a more delicate argument \cite{ASW10b}, they are also able to recover Hastings' \cite{Has09} counterexample to the additivity conjecture.
+This in turns shows the existence of channels that violate additivity of minimum output $p$-R\'enyi entropy as was previously demonstrated by \citeN{HW08}.
+Using a more delicate argument \cite{ASW10b}, they are also able to give an alternative proof of a violation of the additivity conjecture, which was previously found by \citeN{Has09}.

-In a cryptographic setting, Damg\r{a}rd, Pedersen and Salvail \cite{DPS04} used ideas related to locking to develop quantum ciphers that have the property that the key used for encryption can be recycled.
+In a cryptographic setting, \citeN{DPS04} used ideas related to locking to develop quantum ciphers that have the property that the key used for encryption can be recycled.
 In \cite{DPS05}, they construct a quantum key recycling scheme (see also \cite{OH05}) with near optimal parameters by encoding the message together with its authentication tag using a full set of mutually unbiased bases.

-Very recently, Gavinsky and Ito \cite{GI10} introduced the concept of \emph{quantum hiding fingerprints} and provided efficient constructions.
-A quantum fingerprint \cite{BCWW01} encodes an $n$-bit string $x$ into a quantum state $\rho_x$ of $n' \ll n$ qubits such that given $y \in \{0,1\}^n$ and the fingerprint $\rho_x$, it is possible to decide with small error probability whether $x=y$.
-The additional hiding property ensures that measuring $\rho_x$ leaks very little information about $x$.
-In Section \ref{sec:hiding-fingerprint}, we show that one can efficiently construct quantum hiding fingerprints by locking classical fingerprints.
-This gives an alternate proof of the existence of mixed-state quantum hiding fingerprinting schemes \cite{GI10}.